Make an enquiry

 To register, please complete and return our Registration Form along with the appropriate registration fee.

 All registered children are invited to attend an assessment day during the Lent Term prior to September entry.
-We invite 4-6 pupils in for a day in January.

 Offer of a place